Youth-Transitions/resources/datasets/README.md

-This folder contains a dataset-specific guidance.
+This folder contains dataset-specific guidance.
+Please select the markdown file for the dataset of interest.